dask-contrib/dask-sql/docs/pages/sql/ml.rst

 any custom Python function and library, e.g. Machine Learning libraries.
 Although it would be possible to register custom functions (see :ref:`custom`) for this and use them, it is much more convenient if this functionality is already included in the core SQL language.
 These three statements help in training and using models.
-Every :class:`Context` has a registry for models, which can be used for training or prediction.
+Every :class:`~dask_sql.Context` has a registry for models, which can be used for training or prediction.
 For a full example, see :ref:`machine_learning`.